Texas resident gets over $4,000 in bills after getting tested for COVID: "I felt deceived"

 "What if this happens to someone else and they do truly believe that they are personally liable for these charges?
 How are they going to be able to make ends meet given where the economy is?"
 Janak said.

 Barry and Jaime Constanzo of Myrtle Beach, South Carolina, had a similar experience in September.
-They were planning to visit their grandchildren when they developed coronavirus symptoms and went to the only location they say had rapid tests available that day: Conway Medical Center.
+They were planning to visit their grandchildren when they developed what they thought might be coronavirus symptoms and went to the only location they say had rapid tests available that day: Conway Medical Center.
 Their results were negative, but they did get the bills — totaling some $570 after their insurance paid.

 "They tell you you're negative, then they ask you why you're here, and then they look in your ears, nose and mouth, and the next thing you know, you get a bill, non-COVID related," Barry Constanzo said.